LATVIA AND LITHUANIA

 Our journey to Cape Kolka takes us along the Baltic coast.
 Among the ice age erratics, migrants pause on their journey north.
 Red-backed Shrike and Bluethroat are expected and, by scanning flocks of Grey-headed and Blue-headed Wagtails, we will hope for one of the many Citrine Wagtails now breeding in Latvia.
 Wryneck and Thrush Nightingale will be noisily proclaiming ownership of blossoming fruit trees.
 A snippet of a Common Rosefinchís Ďpleased-to-meet-youí song may betray the first of the season.

 We have three nights here, and our activities are governed by weather and wind direction.
 Like Falsterbo in the autumn, this place offers us a chance to witness the spectacle of mass bird migration.
 Dawn could see thousands of Siskins and other finches heading out to sea.
 Among them are Woodlark, Golden Orioles and Common Crossbills.
-The latter are easy to picked out as they chip to each other in flight.
+The latter are easy to pick out as they chip to each other in flight.
 Their stocky cousin, the Parrot Crossbill, nests in pines on the cape itself, and occasionally drinks from car park puddles.
 At sea, large numbers of Velvet and Common Scoters loaf among breeding-plumaged Long-tailed Duck.
 A procession of eiders and divers provides the opportunity for us to pick out rarer fare.
 Our recce yielded a breeding-plumaged White-billed Diver among many Black-throated.
-Caspian Tern is likely, while last year we found Latviaís second Iceland Gull here.
-Stellerís Eiders winter close by, so we should be mindful that one could linger.
+Caspian Tern is likely, while one year we found Latviaís second Iceland Gull here.

 By late morning, raptors have gathered above the point.
-Sparrowhawk, Marsh Harrier and Buzzard are the most numerous, with smaller numbers of Merlin, Hobby, White-tailed Eagle and Rough-legged Buzzard.
-Something rare is noted annually and almost any European raptor could occur here in spring.
+Sparrowhawk and Buzzard are the most numerous, with smaller numbers of all four harriers, Merlin, Hobby, Golden and White-tailed Eagles and Rough-legged Buzzard.
+Something rare is noted here annually and almost any European raptor could occur in spring.

-Leaving Cape Kolka we take the road known among local birders as the ĎGrouse Safarií.
+Leaving Cape Kolka on day six we take the road known among local birders as the ĎGrouse Safarií.
 Just inland, the woods hold good numbers of Capercaillie and Hazel Grouse and our journey could produce sightings of either.
 The adjacent meadows draw Lesser Spotted Eagles.
 Corncrake will be arriving and even wolves are seen occasionally.
-We return to Riga passing fish ponds and meadows frequented by Osprey, and Montaguís and Marsh Harriers.
-After our final night in Latvia, we fly home the next day.
-If you would like to extend your stay with a city break or more birding, please donít hesitate to contact our office.

 CLIMATE AND PACE